BeanShell

-BeanShell is a small, free, embeddable Java source interpreter with object scripting language features, written in Java.
-It runs in the Java Runtime Environment (JRE), dynamically executes standard Java syntax and extends it with common scripting conveniences such as loose types, commands, and method closures, like those in Perl and JavaScript.
+BeanShell is a small, free, embeddable Java source interpreter with object-oriented scripting language features, written in Java.
+It runs on the Java virtual machine (JVM), also called the Java Runtime Environment (JRE), dynamically executes standard Java syntax and extends it with common scripting conveniences such as loose types, commands, and method closures, like those in Perl and JavaScript.
+It is free and open-source software released with an Apache License 2.0 since BeanShell 2.0b5.

 Features

-While BeanShell allows its users to define functions that can be called from within a script, its underpinning philosophy has been to not pollute its syntax with too many extensions and "syntactic sugar", thereby ensuring that code written for a Java compiler can usually be executed interpretively by BeanShell without any changes and, almost just as much, vice versa.
+While BeanShell allows defining functions that can be called from within a script, its underpinning philosophy has been to not pollute its syntax with too many extensions and syntactic sugar, thereby ensuring that code written for a Java compiler can usually be executed interpretively by BeanShell with no changes and, almost just as much, vice versa.
 This makes BeanShell a popular testing and debugging tool for the Java virtual machine (JVM) platform.

 BeanShell supports scripted objects as simple method closures like those in Perl and JavaScript.

-BeanShell is an open source project and has been incorporated into many applications, such as Apache OpenOffice, Apache Ant, WebLogic Server Application Server, Apache JMeter, jEdit, ImageJ, JUMP GIS, Apache Taverna, and many others.
+As BeanShell is an open source project, has been incorporated into many applications, such as Apache OpenOffice, Apache Ant, WebLogic Server application server, Apache JMeter, jEdit, ImageJ, JUMP GIS, Apache Taverna, and many others.
 BeanShell provides an easy to integrate application programming interface (API).
-It can also be run in command-line mode or within its own graphical environment.
+It can be run in command-line interface mode or within its own graphical user interface environment.